 GRE protocol and IPSec tunnels

-The decryption of GRE traffic encapsulated in an IPSec tunnel would wrongly generate the alarm "IP address spoofing on the IPSec interface".
-The action Pass must therefore be configured for this alarm in order for this type of configuration to function.
+Decrypting GRE traffic encapsulated in an IPSec tunnel would wrongly generate the alarm "IP address spoofing on the IPSec interface".
+This alarm must therefore be set to Pass for such configurations to function.

 Rewritten HTML code is not compatible with all web services (apt-get, Active Update) because the "Content-Length" HTTP header has been deleted.